IlIlllIIllIIlll/djl/examples/docs/whisper_speech_text.md

-# OpenAI Whipser model in DJL
+# OpenAI Whisper model in DJL

 [Whisper](https://github.com/openai/whisper) is an open source model released by OpenAI.
 It can do speech recognition and also machine translation within a single model.
 In this tutorial,